gaurdian2701/SDL-Engine/README.md

 - Sparse Sets.
 - Systems that use the ECS.
 - A Component Factory.
 This simply creates component instances for each gameobject.
-- Logic for an Asteroids game.
-I made this game as part of my assignment for my studies.

 I currently have the following systems implemented:
 - A Rendering System that uses SDL for rendering textures on an SDL_Rect.
 It makes use of the Transform and Renderer2D Components.